thaysom22/quizzical/README.md

 #### Styling

 - Horizontal rules are used to divide sections of page wherethere are multiple call to action sections and/or areas that are not as clearly delineated by color or layout of elements
 - Buttons of various sizes and styles are used from [MaterializeCSS](https://materializecss.com/) to distinguish priority calls to action from secondary interactions.
+Create and Login buttons are largest and most prominent as goal of site (which also benefits users) is to increase the number of quizzes in database and increase number of site users.
 Icons are used with buttons to convey clear meaning to all users.
 Buttons have inbuilt interaction effects to provide reliable, useful and expected feedback to users.
 - Carousels with images
 - Cards to display groups of information (discrete quiz / question)
 - Collapsible footer